 A student may be placed in an advanced section of a given subject area if the student's record indicates a high degree of achievement or if it indicates the student has successfully completed studies that should not be duplicated.
 Troy University does not accept placement exemptions granted by other institutions.
-For more information, students should consult their academic advisers and/or their respective academic departments.
+Students are allowed one subsequent retest in both Math and English after their initial attempt at placement testing.
+Students must wait a minimum of 30 days before being allowed to retest.
+Any placement exams taken within the 30 day wait period will not be accepted.
+All placement test scores must be less than three (3) years old to be accepted by Troy University.
+For more information, students should consult their academic advisers and/ or their respective academic departments.